 There are few things more frightening than an arrest, except maybe a criminal charge.
 If you were charged with a crime, your biggest concern right now is likely making the charge go away.
 This is true regardless of whether you are innocent or guilty.
 At Arshad, Pangere & Warring, LLP, our Merrillville criminal defense lawyers are prepared to fight on your behalf for an outcome that allows you to move forward with your life.
 Sometimes this means obtaining reduced charges while other times it means achieving dropped charges altogether.
-For the best possible outcome to your criminal case, contact our Northwest Indiana criminal defense lawyers today.
+For the best possible outcome of your criminal case, contact our Northwest Indiana criminal defense lawyers today.

 If you have been arrested and charged with a crime, or if a loved one is awaiting a criminal hearing, the worst thing you can do is bury your head in the sand and hope that the charges will go away.
 Criminal charges do not go away.
 If anything, without the proper defense, they become worse, turning from one charge into two, three, or possibly four.
 If you hope to obtain a favorable outcome, the best thing you can do is act fast.
 Your proactive measures may mean that your defense team has enough time to secure the evidence necessary to obtain a dismissal, reduce your charges, or attain a favorable plea agreement.
 If your case goes to trial, it could mean the difference between a guilty and not-guilty verdict.